 Of the 20 million Americans who attend college each year, 60 percent borrow money to pay for tuition, fees, textbooks, and other expenses.
-This statistic from the Chronicle of Higher Education demonstrates the intense demand for student loans, and it might also explain why so many banks offer private student loans.
+This statistic from American Student Assistance demonstrates the intense demand for student loans, and it might also explain why so many banks offer private student loans.
 There is a large market for student loans, to be sure, but such loans can be a little risky for a bank, as most student borrowers have no credit history, and most students borrow what banks refer to as unsecured student loans.

 Banks tend to place loans into two camps.
 On the one side are loans that are secured.
 These are the loans that are based on the value of an object that the bank could take back, if the loan wasn’t repaid.
 Typically, people place something big on the line when they take out a secured loan, such as:

 The bank simply determines how much the item is worth, and the loan covers that amount.
 The borrower is then committed to pay the loan back, as the borrower typically doesn’t want to lose the item in question.